-We're assuming you owned the car when it was declared a total loss.
-If you were financing or loaning the car when it was totaled, click over to Total loss on a financed car.
+Each option has pros and cons, which we’ll outline below.
+This guide addresses owning the car when it was declared a total loss.
+If you were financing the car when it was totaled, navigate to total loss on a financed car.

 How does the insurance company decide if the car is a total loss?

-What to do with a totaled car: 5 options
+Here’s what to do with a totaled car:

 1. Take the money